-The staff somehow was aware when it was my birthday during this trip.
+The staff were somehow aware when it was my birthday during this trip.
 Somehow there was a birthday cake for me – and it was not the chocolate.
-I don’t know if it was a lucky pick, or they did watch and actually noticed that I always chose the fruit or cheesecakes over the chocolate!
+I don’t know if it was a lucky guess, or they watched and actually noticed that I always chose the fruit or cheesecakes and never the chocolate!

 And to tell you how else they were attentive, I have to tell you about Nicole.

 Nicole was the first vegan that I met personally.
 She was worried at first about how easy it would be for TME to accommodate that.
 Apparently, back in Australia, it isn’t something people always took seriously.
 I can relate to this concern, since – as a Muslim – I also constrain my diet by choice.
 I worry much less about it now, but I remember the social anxiety when I was younger.

 But her veganism was no problem whatsoever, and sometimes the rest of us even looked in envy at Nicole’s special food, because it seemed tastier.

 Still, dessert time remained hard for her.
 The cakes always have dairy.